After you have installed and started MySQL server, connect

 \connect command by issuing:

-You need to specify the address of your MySQL server instance which you want to connect MySQL Shell to.
+You need to specify the address of the MySQL server instance which you want to connect MySQL Shell to.
 For example in the previous example:

 Once MySQL Shell opens, the